 Achieving the seemingly impossible is Mike Teachey’s life aim.
-Whether helping coalitions reach high hanging fruit or crossing the finish line of an Ironman, Mike knows that while the long road to success is different for every situation, approaching it with respect and abundant enthusiasm keeps even the most formidable goal well within reach.
+Whether helping coalitions reach high hanging fruit, crossing the finish line of an Ironman or biking from Canada to Mexico, Mike knows that while the long road to success is different for every situation, approaching it with respect and abundant enthusiasm keeps even the most formidable goal well within reach.

 Upon graduating from Clemson University with a bachelor’s degree in biology, Mike landed a dream job as an Outward Bound® instructor.
 Leading youth and adults on months-long wilderness trips became a de facto master class in communication, teamwork, consensus building, and pushing beyond one’s perceived limitations.

 Armed with new knowledge and skill, Mike headed west for an opportunity to create an outdoor adventure education program in Missoula, Montana.
 It quickly became a popular team-building workshop for public and private organizations and in time evolved into a conflict resolution program for schools across the state, including those on Native American reservations.